marcbria/dojo/README.md

         - public: Public files.
         - private: Private files.

+Project is thought to be modular: You can use it as a whole, or use only the parts that are useful to you.
+For instance, you can call playbooks directly (without justfile helpers), or use it all to set up your infrastruture and sites, and then forget about the project and manage it manually without ansible.

 Again, it's not mandatory, but this project uses git as a **single source of truth** so all this site structure will be created (and recreated at any time) based on an ansible-dictionary file ([example for a journal](https://github.com/marcbria/ansible/blob/main/sites/periodicum.yml)) that includes all the required variables and configuration information.
 Private information will be encrypted and also stored in git with ansible-vault.